 Roll two red dice and a green dice.
 Add the two numbers on the red dice and take away the number on the green.
-What are all the different possibilities that could come up?
+What are all the different possible answers?

 When you throw two regular, six-faced dice you have more chance of getting one particular result than any other.
 What result would that be?
 Why is this?

 Try out the lottery that is played in a far-away land.
-What is the
+What is the chance of winning?